Drug DUI Overview

 They will testify that tolerance means a person is less affected by the drug.

 Finally, they will testify that they cannot tell you if the person was impaired.

 They will also have to admit that they don’t know if the person was impaired by the drug in their system.

-To know that information the State’s expert would have to study the individual charged with the DUI while they were not on the drug and while they were on the drug and various levels.
+To know that information, the State’s expert would have to study the individual charged with the DUI both while they were not on the drug and while they were on the drug, and at various levels.

 That information is not available to the State and their expert cannot give an opinion.

 The prosecutor told me that I could not show my prescriptions to the jury in a Drug DUI trial because they are hearsay.

 This has been a trend in recent years.

 Unfortunately, some judges have erroneously permitted the State to preclude evidence of prescriptions in testimony form.

 However, the rules of evidence precisely address this issue.